sawa-ko/neko-plugins/packages/subcommands-advanced/README.md

 @RegisterSubCommand('utils', (builder) => builder.setName('ping').setDescription('Hi!'))
 export class PingCommand extends Command {
-	public override chatInputRun(interaction: Command.ChatInputInteraction) {
+	// It is only necessary if the `slashSubcommand` option of the `registerSubCommand` command options is used. public override chatInputRun(interaction: Command.ChatInputInteraction) {
 		return interaction.reply('uwu');
+	}

+	// Optional if you want the subcommand to work for slash commands and message commands. public override messageRun(message: Message) {
+		return message.reply('uwu');
 	}
 }
 ```